Sleep is important for a long, healthy life.

 49. Check the drugs you take

 Some drugs can interfere with your sleep, like some blood-pressure lowering drugs, statins (which lower cholesterol), or specific antidepressants.
 Check the side-effects of the drugs you take and see if there are any common side effects described pertaining to sleep, such as insomnia.
+Ironically, sleep pills (like benzodiazepines) help you to fall asleep faster, but they lead to less important, restorative REM sleep.
+Normally, sleep pills should not be taken longer than 2 weeks.

 50. Save this web page